 Patients can typically return to work or school within a week of surgery and restart regular activity and exercise within two weeks.
 You will want to avoid physical contact sports for at least three months and avoid swimming for up to eight weeks after surgery.
 Follow all doctor instructions regarding medications, products, and foods to avoid after surgery for optimal results and personal safety.

 We know how dissatisfaction with your ears can affect your self-confidence and your ability to interact with others freely.
-If you are interested in otoplasty and would like to see if it would benefit you, contact us here at Tampa Bay Plastic Surgery in Tampa, FL today!
-We would love to set up a consult and help you get the ears that you desire.
+If you are interested in otoplasty and would like to see if it would benefit you, contact us here at Tampa Bay Plastic Surgery today!
+Dr. Halpern would love to set up a consult and help you get the ears that you desire.